Cambodia: Kingdom (1993–present)

 A UN-backed war crimes tribunal, the Khmer Rouge Tribunal sought out to investigate crimes committed during the Democratic Kampuchea period and prosecute its leaders.
 Hun Sen has opposed extensive trials or investigations of former Khmer Rouge officials.
-In July 2010, Kang Kek Iew was the first Khmer Rouge member found guilty of war crimes and crimes against humanity in his role as the former commandant of the S21 extermination camp and he was sentenced to life in prison.
+In July 2010, Kang Kek Iew was the first Khmer Rouge member found guilty of war crimes and crimes against humanity in his role as the former commandant of the S-21 extermination camp and he was sentenced to life in prison.

 After the 2013 Cambodian general election, allegations of voter fraud from opposition party Cambodia National Rescue Party led to widespread anti-government protests that continued into the following year.
 The protests ended after a crackdown by government forces.
 The Cambodia National Rescue Party was dissolved ahead of the 2018 Cambodian general election and the ruling Cambodian People's Party also enacted tighter curbs on mass media.
 The CPP won every seat in the National Assembly without major opposition, effectively solidifying de facto one-party rule in the country.

-Prime Minister Hun Sen assumed office and is one of the world's longest-serving leaders.
-He has been accused of crackdowns on opponents and critics.
+PM Hun Sen was one of the world's longest-serving leaders.
+He had been accused of crackdowns on opponents and critics.
 In December 2021, Hun Sen announced his support for his son Hun Manet to succeed him after the next general election in 2023.
 A July 2023 Human Rights Watch report showed election fraud and vote tampering in the June 2022 commune elections.
 In the July 2023 election, the ruling Cambodian People's Party (CPP) won by a landslide in an election, after the disqualification of a Cambodia's opposition, Candlelight Party.
-On 22 August 2023, Hun Manet was sworn in as the new Cambodian prime minister.
+On 22 August 2023, Hun Manet was sworn in as the new Cambodian PM.
+In 2025, a border dispute with Thailand escalated into an armed conflict, displacing hundreds of thousands of people.